 Community activity support groups are run weekly by The PLF from various locations on Wirral.
 Cycling, running, swimming and walking groups are open for all to attend with the intention of setting new goals, raising aspirations to achieve and accomplish new challenges.

 The groups are a safe place to speak out and seek advice about domestic abuse as well as any other mental health and wellbeing concerns.

 The PLF endeavours to educate in characteristics of healthy relationships and anti-abuse.
 We deliver a variety of workshops in schools, colleges and the workplace.

 Times of Opening

 BE STRONG ENOUGH TO STAND ALONE.
 SMART ENOUGH TO KNOW WHEN YOU NEED HELP, AND BRAVE ENOUGH TO ASK FOR IT.

 Community Activity Groups

 Weekly times and meeting points will be communicated over our social media pages below for the various groups.
-For more information please see our website or get in touch via any of our contact methods.
+For more information please see our activity groups page or get in touch via any of our contact methods.